osence/ScrapyProject/README.md

 For this project to work, you should download the latest version of Python (3.11).
 The project was completely written in the PyCharm environment.
 ## Launch
-To launch the project, you should use the terminal to go to the quotetutorial directory and register the scrapy crawl test -o items command.json
+To launch the project, you should use the terminal to go to the `quotetutorial` directory and write this command `scrapy crawl test -o items.json`
 After executing the command, a json file will be created with the result of parsing the site.